duffau/pres/boosting/pydata-cph/slides.md

 ::: {.column width="33%"}
 - Partitions feature space into rectangles
 - Finding Optimal trees is (most likely) NP-hard
-- Heuristics are used when fitting (CART, ID3, C4.5, etc.)
+- Binary splitting and heuristics are used when fitting (CART, ID3, C4.5, etc.)
-- Trees are simple and fast to predict
+- Trees are fast when predicting
-- Trees model interaction of variables
-- Trees overfit training data
 :::
 ::::::::::::::

 ::: notes
-- Scikit Learn uses an optimized version of CART
+- Scikit-learn uses an optimized version of CART
 - Heuristics are used to approximate a optimal solution
 - Most fitting procedures uses some kind of recursive binary splitting
 :::